ChrisMartinezDesign/ChrisMartinezDesign/README.md

 ### Development and Design

-I am a Production/Graphic Designer working on transitioning my career to full-time software development, specializing in web development.
+I am a production/graphic designer working on transitioning my career to full-time software development, specializing in web development.

 # Connect with Me 🤝